kishorkrishnak/kishorkrishnak/README.md

 </p>

 -------
 - ⚡ Kishor Krishna here, a Full Stack Web Developer
 - 🍀 Interested in Web Development and GIS
--  🍎 Know more about me at [kishorkrishna.xyz](https://kishorkrishna.xyz)
+- 🍎 Know more about me at <a href="https://kishorkrishna.xyz" target="_blank">kishorkrishna.xyz</a>
--  🍿 Read my articles at https://medium.com/@kishorkrishna
+- 🍿 Read my articles at <a href="https://medium.com/@kishorkrishna" target="_blank">https://medium.com/@kishorkrishna</a>
 -------